RavenousLegs

 Young girls in Bir, Himachal Pradesh

-The women are very used to going to work with their kids tied on their backs.
-The lady in the picture below was my domestic help in Bir.
+The women are quite accustomed to carrying their children on their backs while going to work.
+The woman in the picture below was my domestic helper in Bir.

 My cook and domestic help in Bir, Himachal Pradesh